make717/MemoryGame-PCB/ASSEMBLING.md

 Now it's time to test the board.
 Plug in the USB port power up the system.
 You should see all 4 leds light up and change color.

+If nothing happens after 5 seconds, remove power and feel the micro-controller and voltage regulator.
+If either are warm or hot, first check the board for any shorts and that components are in the correct orientation.

 If only a few LEDs light up.
  * Check the orenitation of the LEDs.
 Are the triangle cutout facing the labels on the silk-screen (U3, U4, U5, and U7)
  * Is there enough solder on each of the 6 pads from the LED?